shirsakm/nightlio/README.md

 * **No Telemetry:** This application does not collect any usage data or send information to third-party services.
 * **Secure Authentication:** API endpoints are protected using JSON Web Tokens (JWT).
 * **Configurable CORS:** Restrict API access to trusted domains via environment variables.

+### 🗺️ Roadmap

+Nightlio is actively developed.
+Here are some of the features planned for the future:
+- [ ] **Multi-User Support:** Full support for multiple user accounts on a single instance.
+- [ ] **Data Import/Export:** Tools to import data from other services (like Daylio) and export your data to standard formats (JSON, CSV).
+- [ ] **More Themes & Customization:** Additional themes and more options to personalize the look and feel of your journal.
+- [ ] **Advanced Analytics:** Deeper insights into your data, including correlations between tags and mood.

 ### 🤝 Contributing